Posts

 Image

 The houses of Stiltsville - License our images here .
 Launching from No Name Harbor in Key Biscayne, the first house is a mile away.
 Stiltsville were 27 houses built on the shallow waters of the bay.
-This aquatic neighborhood was born in the 1930s.
-Only seven homes survive today.
-Climbing on them is not allowed.
+This aquatic neighborhood was born in the 1930s and only seven homes survive today.
+Climbing on the homes is not allowed.
 Being the fall, the water was flat and cold.
 Very nice paddle.
-Cape Florida and Key Biscayne from Stiltsville (the historical lighthouse on the tip of the island).
+Cape Florida and Key Biscayne seen from Stiltsville - note the historical lighthouse on the tip of the island.
+Check the post of our trip to the old Cape Florida lighthouse in the island of Key Biscayne.

 Biscayne National Park